Mouse Acceleration on a Mac – What it is and How to Adjust or Disable it

 defaults write .GlobalPreferences com.apple.mouse.scaling -1

-Mouse Acceleration preference pane – you can manually adjust or disable the mouse acceleration via this preference pane in Mac OS X, this is handy if you want to manually adjust the curve rather than just disable it.
+For users who want precise control of mouse acceleration on Mac, you can download a free pref panel to enable such a feature.
+Mouse Acceleration preference pane is here – you can manually adjust or disable the mouse acceleration via this preference pane in Mac OS X, this is handy if you want to manually adjust the curve rather than just disable it.

 If you are looking for just instant changes and turning it off, I would recommend the command line methods, if you want precise control over the acceleration curve the preference pane is very useful.